Skip to content

 Insolvency

 Sahana has experience of a wide range of corporate and personal insolvency matters, including applications to set aside statutory demands, transactions at an undervalue and/or transactions to defraud creditors, validation order applications and private examinations.
-Sahana is comfortable advising clients on whether the presentation of a winding-up petition or bankruptcy petition is a suitable means of recovering commercial debts, and regularly attends hearings in the County Court and the High Court Insolvency and Companies List on behalf of creditors and debtors.
+Sahana is comfortable advising clients on whether the presentation of a winding-up petition or bankruptcy petition is a suitable means of recovering commercial debts, and has appeared in the County Court and the High Court Insolvency and Companies List on behalf of creditors and debtors.

-• Acting on behalf of a lender following the assignment of a debt for the supply of windows, doors and conservatories to a contractor.
+• A Commercial Lender v Supplier – Acting on behalf of a lender following the assignment of a debt for the supply of windows, doors and conservatories to a contractor.
 The claim was defended on the basis of an entitlement to set-off under contractual warranties given by the supplier.

 Property Damage